jenca-adam/awiki/pages/comparison/page.md

 * For the BS category: check some Pavian papers!

 * Inclusion of ranges of measurements and simulability: check the paper [buscemi2005clean](buscemi2005clean).
-There is a counterexample that inclusion of ranges implies existence of even a positive map!
+There is a counterexample that show that inclusion of ranges does not imply existence of even a positive map!
 Check also Thm.
 7.2 there.

 * For simulations of measurements: [dallarno2019extension](dallarno2019extension) (preprocessing), Teiko etc. (sets of measurements), [skrzypczyk2019robustness](skrzypczyk2019robustness) (postprocessings)